Human-Oriented-ATP/prototype/README.md

 - Implement lower-level library moves which clearly distinguish equivalences and implications, as explained in one of the comments in NewMoves
 - Improve the system of finding/using ExternalName's when peeling and printing
 - Think about and implement existence solving via the library
+- Improve how we track freeVariables in expressions (probably just use a function to compute free variables from an expression rather than storing - it's not THAT slow.
+Otherwise, compute it whenever we need to update)
+- Parser for inputting LibraryEquivalence's (bit of a nightmare right now)
 - (longer term) Think about and implement existence solving in a more thorough way as discussed in document